bastienmichaux/notes/g/cs/README.md

 ### Asymptotic Notation

-Asymptotic measures the efficiency of an algorithm.
+Asymptotic notation measures the efficiency of an algorithm.

 Efficiency depends mostly on:
 - time space: amount of time necessary